pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

 # A _global_ commons?

-During this workshop there was a main track, which Jeroen Bosman and Bianca Kramer expertly put together to fulfill some of the original Helmsley grant requirements of _putting the pieces together_.
+During this workshop there was a main track, which Jeroen Bosman and Bianca Kramer expertly put together, that was needed to fulfill some of the original Helmsley grant requirements of _putting the pieces of the Scholarly Commons together_.
 At many points in the program there was also the opportunity for any of the participants to create an unworkshop session about any topic they wanted to discuss.
 I tried to bounce around these unworkshops and the main track, learning as much as I could.
 Good conversations were taking place at all of them.

 One unworkshop that especially stood out to me, and apparently to [many other workshop attendees][april], was a workshop led by [Ravi Murugesan][ravi] about building a commons for scholarship in the Global South.
-I have never lived in the Global South, and although I've heard great things about the widespread culture of Open Access (e.g. [SciELO]) in South America, I have a lot to learn about the challenges that researchers face around the world.
+Since I have never lived in the Global South and I'm an unaffiliated researcher (does that make me an <i>un</i>researcher?), I have a lot to learn about the challenges that professional researchers face day-by-day around the world (though I've heard great things about the widespread culture of Open Access (e.g. [SciELO]) in South America, and other similar initiatives happening around the world).
 It was an wonderfully mind-opening experience for me.
-I found out that there is a lot of leftover cruft from the colonialization of the world over the past couple hundred years by the Global North, and this extends deeply into the professional researcher's life at the academy.
+I found out that there is a lot of leftover cruft from the colonialization of the world over the past couple hundred years by various cultures (mostly by the more developed countries of the [Global North]), and the effects of these experiences still linger and extend deeply into the researcher's life at the academy.
 Many are resentful and feel like the North is trying to push their own ways of doing things upon others, without them having a say in what is going on.
-For many researchers in the South, the ultimate prize is to have an article published in a Northern journal.
-And this inequity has lead to serious pressures and real problems for researchers of all kinds.
+For many researchers in the South, institutional funding is given predominantly to solve local problems, yet the ultimate prize is to have an article published in a Northern journal.
+All this inequity has lead to serious pressures and real problems for researchers of all kinds.

-We, as a steering committee, thought it was a cool coincidence that this workshop so far has been Spanish themed.
+Several of us on the steering committee thought it was a cool coincidence that this workshop so far has been Spanish themed.
 We went from Madrid to San Diego, and were able to use the colors of each city flag in designing the workshop logos, and it just worked.
 But looking at [the map above](#fig:journey-of-defining) from more of an _evil_ point of view, our journey from Madrid to San Diego could be thought of as a journey of _conquest_.
 Isn't this path the same path that [Juan Rodríguez Cabrillo][cabrillo] and [others][vizcaino] took as they claimed land for Spain?
-The difference is that we are not conquistadores and we are not trying to colonialize the world or create an [encomienda] system[^citizen_science] here!
+The difference is that we are not conquistadores and we are not trying to create an [encomienda] system[^citizen_science] here!
 In fact what I want is just the opposite.
-I think there is stuff here from history from which we should learn, and not repeat, and opportunities to try to do things a different way.
+I think there is stuff here from history from which we should learn, and not repeat, and opportunities exist to try to do things a different way.
 And I think that we have a fundamental opportunity here, and it is critical that we do it right.

 I want to put forward here an alternative approach to explaining of my point by using the history of an early colony that encountered some challenges similar